Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

 The causal forests algorithm is a special case of generalized random forests (GRF), a flexible and general framework to estimate the ITEs \cite{athey_grf_2018}.
 Causal forests extend the original random forest algorithm by borrowing ideas from kernel-based methods and the R-learner \cite{Nie2020}.\\ In contrast to the standard random forest algorithm in which a prediction for a new observation is obtained by averaging predictions of each tree, here, the trees are used to compute a weighting scheme similar to kernel-based methods.
 The trees act as weights between training points and any new observations:

-where $L_b(x)$ corresponds to the set of observations in the training set that fall in the same leaf as $x$ for tree $b$.\\ Then, the prediction for a new observation is obtained using the adaptive weights by minimizing the R-loss described above.\\ Another characteristic of causal forests (and more generally of GRF) is the notion of honesty where the training data is split into two parts: one for constructing the tree and the other (the estimation sample) for estimating leaf values for each tree.
+where $X_i$ corresponds to the covariates of individual $i$ in the training dataset and $L_b(x)$ corresponds to the set of observations in the training set that fall in the same leaf as $x$ for tree $b$.\\ Then, the prediction for a new observation is obtained using the adaptive weights by minimizing the R-loss described above.\\ Another characteristic of causal forests (and more generally of GRF) is the notion of honesty where the training data is split into two parts: one for constructing the tree and the other (the estimation sample) for estimating leaf values for each tree.
 In doing so, the estimates are less prone to bias and more consistent.
+The notion of honesty is similar to employing the crossfit in non-parametric meta-learners.